 What does this have to do with Domitian?
-In a previous blog article I mentioned Suetonius and his penchant for passing along rumors.
+In a previous article I mentioned Suetonius and his penchant for passing along rumors [this is true about Suetonius, but the blog article didn't survive the purge].
 Well right off the bat in his Twelve Caesars (Domitian, 1,1) Suetonius sets us up with a doozy.
 Apparently there was a rumor circulating that Domitian as a young man had played the wife to Nerva, his successor to the throne of emperor!

 So imagine this.
 Domitian, having just decreed that September is going to be called Germanicus from now on and October was to be called Domitianus, is strolling down to the forum with a couple hundred of his closest friends to look over the sign painter's handiwork on his beautiful new calendar, the gigantic fasti on the wall of the curia, and this is what he sees at the top: GER DOM, GERmanicus DOMitianus, Germanicus Domitianus, September and October.
 But for all the world it could just as easily stand for GERit DOMitianus, gerit Domitianus, Domitian plays the wife.
 (Word order in Latin, though not unimportant, is more flexible than in English.)